-South Sudan is among the 23 highest burden malaria countries in the world (1% of all global malaria cases and deaths in 2019 ).
-Between 2016 and 2019, the case burden for malaria fell by 14.5% (from 130 to 111 per 1000 of the population at risk), while deaths fell by 4% (from 0.39 to 0.38 per 1000 of the population at risk.
+Malaria is endemic across South Sudan.
+It is the leading cause of morbidity and mortality by a significant margin, placing 100% of the population at risk.
+Overall, South Sudan is among the 22 highest burden malaria countries in the world, accounting for 1.3% of all global malaria cases and deaths in 2020, and 1.2% of global malaria deaths ).
+In 2020, 5.7% of malaria cases in East and Southern Africa occurred in South Sudan.
+Between 2017 and 2020, the case burden for malaria increased slightly by 3.3% (from 272 to 289 per 1000 of the population at risk), while deaths also increased slightly by 1.2% (from 0.656 to 0.664 per 1000 of the population at risk.

+Long-lasting insecticidal nets (LLINs) are the main vector control intervention in South Sudan.
+They are distributed free of charge through mass campaigns and continuous distribution, largely through antenatalcCare (ANC) and the Expanded Programme on Immunisation (EPI) interventions.
 Ownership of at least one insecticide treated net (ITN) by households declined slightly from 66% in 2013 to 63% in 2017.
 The 2017 South Sudan Malaria Indicator Survey found that over two-thirds of ITNs (68%) came from mass distribution campaigns.
 The percentage of children under 5 who slept under an ITN the previous night decreased slightly from 46% in 2013 to 42% in 2017.
 The percentage of pregnant women who slept under an ITN remained similar over the same period – with 50% in 2013 and 51% in 2017.

 A key problem in malaria diagnosis is the presumptive treatment of malaria.
 For instance, more than 50% of malaria cases in children are treated presumptively.
 What is more, only 9% of severe malaria was diagnosed in children taken to the health facilities for curative care.